What is organ and tissue donation?

 Sometimes healthy organs and/or tissues can be donated from one person after they die, and put into another person’s body to help them live.

-Sometimes organs or tissues cannot be used in another person, but are donated to help doctors learn more about different illnesses and treatments.
+Sometimes organs or tissues cannot be used in another person, but may help doctors learn more about different illnesses and treatments.

 What can my baby give?

-A baby may be able to donate his or her heart, heart valves, liver, or kidneys.
+A baby may be able to donate certain organs or tissues.
 Each baby and illness is different, and this may limit how much your baby can give.
-If you and your family are interested in donation, the ARORA coordinator will help decide what is possible for your baby to give.
+If you and your family are interested in donation, an Arkansas Regional Organ Recovery Agency (ARORA) coordinator will help decide what your baby can give.

 How will the tissues/organs be used?